Camberwick Green characters Click on each name for a pic

 The clown that appears in the closing credits sequence.

-And left until last because he's the answer to the following pub quiz question ....
+And I've left him until last because he's the answer to the following pub quiz question ....

 " Which Camberwick character doesn't appear in the series ? "